aquia-inc/base-docker-images/README.md

 * Any workflows that we want to trigger other workflows [cannot use the default GITHUB_TOKEN](https://docs.github.com/en/actions/using-workflows/triggering-a-workflow#triggering-a-workflow-from-a-workflow), so we are using a Deploy Key for the [Create Release Tag](.github/workflows/create-release-tag.yml#L64) workflow.
 A Deploy Key is [preferable](https://medium.com/prompt/trigger-another-github-workflow-without-using-a-personal-access-token-f594c21373ef) to a Personal Access Token, since it can be repository-scoped and not tied to a specific user.

-* The [Create Release Tag](.github/workflows/create-release-tag.yml#L64) workflow is triggered by the [Create Release Tag](.github/workflows/create-release-tag.yml) workflow.
+* The [Publish Base Image](.github/workflows/publish-base-immages.yml) workflow is triggered by the [Create Release Tag](.github/workflows/create-release-tag.ym) workflow.